Blogging Marathon# 27: Week 1/ Day 8

 - 1 tsp Vanilla Extract

-- In a large bowl, sift flour, custard powder, salt, baking powder, baking soda and sugar.
+- In a medium size bowl, sift flour, baking powder, baking soda and salt.

 - Let the cake cool in the pan for 5 minutes.
 Remove from the pan and let cool completely on a wire rack.

-- Beat cream cheese with a hand mixer until smooth.
-Add heavy cream, vanilla extract and confectioners sugar and beat until soft peaks form.
+- Combine heavy cream, confectioners sugar and vanilla in a medium size bowl and beat until soft peaks form.